Dragonmystic707/exalted-reincarnated/docs/System/The System.md

 -   Reuse any limited-use Power.

--   Use a Power they have not purchased, but would otherwise qualify for. (i.e. At Essence 1, you may choose any Lesser Charm of your Exalt.
-At Essence 3, any Lesser or Greater, etc.)
+-   Use a Lesser Power they have not purchased, but would otherwise qualify for.

-    -   If the Power you choose has a mote cost higher than **3**, you must instead pay the difference in motes.
-        (e.g. if a chosen charm costs 4 motes, using that charm as a Strife requires 3 anima, 1 mote.)

 -   Invent a Charm-like Effect.
 The Player should feel free to dictate how they use their powers in a custom-tailored way for the